jjonescz/blog/content/projects/knowledgepicker/_index.md

 comments: false
 ---

-KnowledgePicker is a community-driven catalog of knowledge.
+KnowledgePicker is a community-driven catalog of learning resources.
 It's awesome.
 [Check it out](https://knowledgepicker.com).